 This year—with the Christmas push almost upon us—the city is thinking of imposing just such a restriction.
 If you look at the map of the historic center of the city (click here), the area of concern is along via San Biagio dei Librai (known as "Spaccanapoli"—the street that "splits Naples") and the parallel street, via Tribunali.
 They are connected by a north-south street, via San Gregorio Armeno (unnamed on the map, but where numbers 27, 28, and 29 are located).
 It is the "Christmas street," the site of the many shops and stalls that sell material for building the presepe, the manger display, the most typical of all Neapolitan Christmas customs.

-it will start becoming virtually impossible to walk
+few days, it will start becoming virtually impossible to

-near via San Gregorio Armeno.
-There is an unbelievable
+walk near via San Gregorio Armeno.
+There is an

-mass of people, tourists as well as locals out trying
+unbelievable mass of people, tourists as well as locals

-to do some shopping.
-Thus, says the city, we need
+out trying to do some shopping.
+Thus, says the city, we

-and one-way west and back out of the center.
-We should
+one-way west and back out of the center.
+We should also

-also have, says the city, traffic wardens enforcing
+have, says the city, traffic wardens enforcing this.

-this.
-This is almost certainly unenforceable, but I
+This is almost certainly unenforceable, but I don't want

 SIAE is the Italian acronym for Società italiania di autori e editori, the Italian Society of Authors and Editors.
 Although the Italian pronunciation of this combination of letters is amusingly close to "C.I.A.", it is actually the organization that takes care of paying royalties on literature, songs and theatrical works.
 The Naples branch is very active; the offices are located on via San Tommaso d'Aquino, and the premises have always been a treasure trove of, among other items, all published Neapolitan theater over the last 80 years; that is, a library, of sorts, where the actual first copies of plays are stored—the versions that authors are required to file for copyright in order to be able to collect subsequent royalties.
 The so-called "Neapolitan Repertoire" for the last 80 years includes virtually all of the works of famous Neapolitan dialect playwrights such as Eduardo de Filippo, for example.